Sleep 101

 Sleep cycles

 Sleep architecture is characterized by a series of cycles, each lasting approximately 90-100 minutes.
 A typical night of sleep consists of 4-6 of these cycles, with the exact number varying based on individual factors and sleep duration.
-Each cycle contains both Non-Rapid Eye Movement (NREM) and Rapid Eye Movement (REM) sleep, but the proportion of these stages shifts throughout the night (Patel et al., 2024).
+Each cycle contains both Non-Rapid Eye Movement (NREM) and Rapid Eye Movement (REM) sleep, but the proportion of these stages shifts throughout the night.1

-The composition of sleep cycles evolves over the course of the night (Patel et al., 2024):
+The composition of sleep cycles evolves over the course of the night.1

 - Early cycles: In the initial cycles, NREM sleep, particularly deep slow-wave sleep (N3), predominates.
 This phase is associated with physical restoration, hormone regulation, and memory consolidation.